tokenring-ai/docker/README.md

 # @tokenring-ai/docker

-A comprehensive Docker integration package for Token Ring AI agents, providing both ephemeral container execution and persistent container management capabilities.
+Docker integration package for Token Ring AI agents, providing both ephemeral container execution and persistent container management capabilities.

 ## Overview

-The `@tokenring-ai/docker` package enables AI agents to interact with Docker through a configurable service and a rich set of tools for common Docker operations.
+The `@tokenring-ai/docker` package enables AI agents to interact with Docker through a configurable service and a set of tools for Docker operations.
 It supports local Docker via Unix socket, remote hosts via TCP or SSH, and optional TLS configuration for secure connections.

 ### Key Features

 - **Ephemeral Container Execution**: Run one-off commands in temporary containers using the `dockerRun` tool
 - **Persistent Container Management**: Create, manage, and execute commands in long-running containers via `DockerSandboxProvider`
-- **Comprehensive Tool Suite**: 18+ tools covering image building, container management, resource listing, logging, and more
-- **Secure CLI Execution**: All operations use `execa` for secure command execution with proper timeout handling
-- **Flexible Configuration**: Support for custom Docker hosts, TLS certificates, and connection parameters
+- **Secure Configuration**: Service-based Docker configuration with TLS support
 - **Agent Integration**: Seamless integration with Token Ring's agent ecosystem and service architecture
+- **Shell Safety**: All operations use proper shell escaping and timeout management

 ## Installation